2tzz/100Days_Python_Udemy/Logs/day33/README.md

 - Replace `MY_EMAIL`, `MY_PASSWORD`, `MY_LAT`, and `MY_LONG` with your own details.
 - Enable **less secure app access** or generate an **App Password** if using Gmail.

-## 🌐 Hosting
+## Hosting
 You can host this script on **PythonAnywhere** to run 24/7 by adding it as a scheduled task.

-## 📬 Email Preview
+## Email Preview
 ```
-Subject: Look Up👆
+Subject: Look Up!

 The ISS is above you in the sky!
 ```

-## 📌 Summary
+## Summary
 This project is a great example of combining multiple APIs, time-based logic, and email automation to create a real-world useful script.
 It was a fun exercise in thinking about conditions, user experience, and real-time data.

 ---
-Let me know if you want to enhance the logic or add GUI/notification support! 🚀
+Let me know if you want to enhance the logic or add GUI/notification support! :)